Skip to main content

 Jeong Eun Annabel We

-Assistant Professor of Korean Literature and Culture
+Assistant Professor of Korean Literature and Culture; Director of Undergraduate Studies

 Ph.D., Rutgers University, 2020